rdebath/x509scripts/README.md

 The most useful extension is probably the "Subject Alternative Name" or SAN which web browsers use to specify multiple common names (instead of, you know, specifing multiple common names).
 Just adding `-san` adds an entry for the common name.
 If you specify an argument to the option like `-san=testhost.xy` this will be added and another name to the san list.
+Inserting a tag identifier `-san=DNS:example.com` specifies the type of this SAN entry.
 You can add as many as you need.

 BEWARE: Chrome requires the SAN or it will give a "Common name invalid" error even if the common name is perfectly correct and legal on it's own.